EPICS-synApps/support/docs/synApps.md

 Most synApps modules are intended primarily to export support to other modules.
 Some synApps modules produce bootable software, in addition to support software, but in most cases, this bootable software is primarily for testing, and for demonstrating how the support software can be used.
 The support exported by a module is of the following types, with example names and locations from the __calc__ module:

-> database-definition file, in calc/dbd `calcSupport.dbd`
+> a database-definition file, in calc/dbd
+* `calcSupport.dbd`
+> a linked library, in calc/lib/&lt;arch&gt
+* 'libcalc`
-> ... link library, in calc/lib/&lt;arch&gt; `libcalc`header files, in calc/include `transformRecord.h`
+> header files, in calc/include
+* `transformRecord.h`
-> ... database files, and associated autosave-request files, in calc/calcApp/Db `userTransforms10.db``userTransforms10_settings.req`
+> database files, and associated autosave-request files, in calc/calcApp/Db
+* `userTransforms10.db`
+* `userTransforms10_settings.req`
-> ... display files, in calc/calcApp/op/adl, calc/calcApp/op/ui, and calc/calcApp/op/opi `userTransforms10.adl`
+> display files, in calc/calcApp/op/adl, calc/calcApp/op/ui, and calc/calcApp/op/opi
+* `userTransforms10.adl`
->  `userTransforms10.ui`
+* `userTransforms10.ui`
->  `userTransforms10.opi`
+* `userTransforms10.opi`
-> ...

 One synApps module, the __xxx__ module, is different: it doesn't export anything.
 It imports support from other modules, and produces bootable software to support an EPICS *IOC*.
-The __xxx__ module is documentation in runnable form, and also a template from which a synApps application can be constructed. __xxx__ is not comprehensive: it doesn't apply all of synApps; it's usually a little behind the rest of synApps; it focusses more on VME crates than on other kinds of IOCs; and it's a compromise between what is most widely used and what is most likely to build and run out of the box. > *If you haven't run into the term 'IOC' yet, two things: 1.
-IOC stands for Input/Output Controller.
+The __xxx__ module is documentation in runnable form, and also a template from which a synApps application can be constructed. __xxx__ is not comprehensive: it doesn't apply all of synApps; it's usually a little behind the rest of synApps; it focuses more on VME crates than on other kinds of IOCs; and it's a compromise between what is most widely used and what is most likely to build and run out of the box.
+> *If you haven't run into the term 'IOC' yet, two things:
+> 1. IOC stands for Input/Output Controller.
 Initially, this was a VME crate with a processor running EPICS under the VxWorks operating system, but beginning with EPICS 3.14, an EPICS IOC can also be a set of tasks on a workstation running Linux, Windows, Cygwin, Solaris, RTEMS, Mac OS, and, no doubt, other operating systems.
 > 2. The [](https://epics.anl.gov/base/R3-15/6-docs/AppDevGuide/AppDevGuide.html)* EPICS Application Developer's Guide *is an essential reference for anyone planning to develop or deploy EPICS software.
 While you won't need to read the guide to build or run synApps, you will need it to understand what you've done, to diagnose problems, and to extend synApps in any significant way.*

-<a name="Contents"></a>- - - - - -

 Contents
 --------